tatacsd/AI-Hand-Tracking/README.md

 # AI-Hand-Tracking
-A hand track application using mediapipe
+A hand track application using mediapipe and python